Find Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Are There Job Opportunities for Restaurant, Lounge, and Coffee Shop Hosts?
+Job Demand for Restaurant, Lounge, and Coffee Shop Hosts

 In the United States, there were 409,200 jobs for Restaurant, Lounge, or Coffee Shop Host in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 28,300 new jobs for Restaurant, Lounge, or Coffee Shop Host by 2026.
-There will be an estimated 97,900 positions for Restaurant, Lounge, or Coffee Shop Host per year.
+Due to new job openings and attrition, there will be an average of 97,900 job openings in this field each year.

 undefined